 Children are supervised at all times by their class teacher and teaching assistants, even when working on independent tasks in other areas of school.
 Staff are responsible for the safe care and supervision of tools, furniture and resources in the classroom in line with Health and Safety Policy.
 Some children will work in small groups with a teaching or learning support assistant.
-These children should be collected by their TA from the classroom and accompanied on their return.
+Children in Year K1-Year2 should be collected by their TA from the classroom and accompanied on their return.
 Children should wait until it is appropriate to return into the classroom.
 Where children are involved in 1-1 support, this must take place in a visible area to other members of staff.
+Prep children can make their way to their next lesson, to clubs and music sessions under the direction of their class teacher.